“There’s absolutely nothing of truth or of value of what your grandfather is saying.”

 In this episode, Jay joins Phil and Alex for a discussion of his life, activism and the impact of the AIDS crisis on the community.

-In this episode, Phil and Alex discuss these stories and the issues surrounding the safety and livelihood of LGBTQ people
+In this episode, Phil and Alex listen to these stories and discuss the earnestness of young children, the impact of pop culture, and the increasingly queer-friendly trajectory of future generations.